Solution · Automotive

 After-hours and weekend booking coverageOnline booking widget handles simple appointment requests; multi-service quotes or repair inquiries require a next-morning callback that the driver may not wait forShared answering service takes a message; cannot confirm pricing, capture vehicle details, or book a slot into the shop calendarCora captures vehicle year, make, model, and requested service; confirms the appointment slot without a callback, consistent with how Mitchell 1 and Shopware expose schedule availability

-Local search and Map Pack ranking (Google Business Profile, Yelp)Google Business Profile created once; review velocity stalls after the initial burst; Yelp for Business profile managed inconsistently, leaving the listing outdatedOccasional profile updates; review solicitation is ad hoc; no active Yelp response management or Map Pack optimisation for service-specific queriesLila continuously manages Google Business Profile and Yelp presence, builds service-specific landing pages (brake service, oil change, detailing), and maintains review velocity across both platforms
+Local search and Map Pack ranking (Google Business Profile, Yelp)Google Business Profile created once; review velocity stalls after the initial burst; Yelp for Business profile managed inconsistently, leaving the listing outdatedOccasional profile updates; review solicitation is ad hoc; no active Yelp response management or Map Pack optimization for service-specific queriesLila continuously manages Google Business Profile ranking, builds service-specific landing pages (brake service, oil change, detailing), keeps photos and listings fresh across 40+ directories, and maintains review velocity on Google and Yelp

 Integration with shop management and diagnostic toolsIdentifix gives technicians repair and diagnostic data; Mitchell 1 and Shopware manage the repair order and customer history.
-None of these systems capture inbound inquiries or run follow-up outreachNo access to shop-level repair order data; cannot create targeted follow-up based on vehicle history or service advisor activityPrefero reads schedule data from Mitchell 1 and Shopware to book appointments accurately and trigger declined-service recovery from actual repair order history.
+None of these systems capture inbound inquiries or run follow-up outreachNo access to shop-level repair order data; cannot create targeted follow-up based on vehicle history or service advisor activityCora reads schedule data from Mitchell 1 and Shopware to book appointments accurately, and Echo triggers declined-service recovery from actual repair order history.
 No manual handoff required.

 Reporting (ARO by channel, comeback rate, declined-services recovery rate)Mitchell 1 and Shopware produce repair-order and revenue reports; no unified view of comeback rate, declined-services recovery rate, or cost per booked job by marketing channelMonthly traffic summary; does not connect web impressions or Yelp clicks to booked jobs, average repair order, or customer retentionSage tracks ARO by acquisition channel, comeback rate by month, declined-services recovery rate by advisor, and cost per booked job, giving ownership a full picture of which sources produce the highest-value customers